metachris/ethereum-go-experiments/README.md

 ## To do

+* search for TODO
 * Gas fees
 * Tokens transferred: save in JSON the converted amount, symbol, name, decimals
 * Finding blocks: don't fail if >latest-height
+* Cleanup stats: address infos could be added after analysis. then before unkown units would be known and token amounts can be converted

 ## Resources